AnthonyLzq/Simba.js/README.md

 to be asked for the options one by one

 Options:
   -N, --projectName              Project name
-  -D, --projectDescription  Project description
-  -a, --author              Author of the project
-  -e, --email               Email of the author
-  -H, --heroku              Whether or not the project will be deployed using
+  -D, --projectDescription       Project description -a, --author                   Author of the project -e, --email                    Email of the author -H, --heroku                   Whether or not the project will be deployed
-                            Heroku                    [boolean] [default: false] -l, --license             Type of license for the project, it can be one of:
+                                 using Heroku         [boolean] [default: false] -l, --license                  Type of license for the project, it can be one
-                            MIT, Apache 2.0, MPL 2.0, LGPL 3.0, GPL 3.0 and AGPL
+                                 of: MIT, Apache 2.0, MPL 2.0, LGPL 3.0, GPL 3.0
-                            3.0, in lowercase without its version
-                                                         [default: "unlicensed"]
-  -v, --version             Project initial version           [default: "0.1.0"] -y, --licenseYear         Year when the license starts       [default: "2022"] -n, --npm                 Whether or not the project should use npm as package
-                            manager                   [boolean] [default: false] -f, --mainFile            Main file of the project   [default: "src/index.ts"] -q, --questions           Whether or not you want to be asked to answer the questions related to the project one by one [boolean] [default: false] -F, --fastify             Whether or not you want to use Fastify for your project                   [boolean] [default: false] -g, --graphql             Whether or not you want to use GraphQL for your project                   [boolean] [default: false] -h, --help                Show help                                  [boolean]
+                                 and AGPL 3.0, in lowercase without its version [default: "unlicensed"] -v, --version                  Project initial version      [default: "0.1.0"] -y, --licenseYear              Year when the license starts  [default: "2022"] -n, --npm                      Whether or not the project should use npm as package manager      [boolean] [default: false] -f, --mainFile                 Main file of the project [default: "src/index.ts"] -q, --questions                Whether or not you want to be asked to answer the questions related to the project one by one [boolean] [default: false] -F, --fastify                  Whether or not you want to use Fastify for your project              [boolean] [default: false] -g, --graphql                  Whether or not you want to use GraphQL for your project              [boolean] [default: false] -t, --tests                    Whether or not you want to have a basic suit of unit tests with Jest [boolean] [default: false] --ghat, --gh-action-tests  Whether or not you want to have a GitHub Action with a CI for your tests.
+If this option is set to true, the tests flag must be set to true.
+                                                                [default: false]
+  -h, --help                     Show help                             [boolean]

 Examples:
-  simba -N 'Project Name' -D 'Project description' -a Anthony -e sluzquinosa@uni.pe
+  simba -N 'Project Name' -D 'Project description' -a Anthony -e sluzquinosa@uni.pe -l mit -F --tests --ghat

 Developed by AnthonyLzq
 ```